RichardDeli/RichardDeli/README.md

 - 👋 Hi, I’m @RichardDeli
-- 👀 I’m interested in Computer networking and Cybersecurity
+- 👀 I’m interested in Software develoment and Information security
 - 🌱 I’m currently learning software engineering and cybersecurity/networking
 - 💞️ I’m looking to collaborate on security system breaches and coding challenges
-- 📫 How to reach richarddeliha@gmail.com
+- 📫 How to reach radiant90revs@gmail.com

 <!---
 RichardDeli/RichardDeli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.